bganguly/tic-tac-tpe-using-functional-components/README.md

 ![Screen Shot 2022-03-03 at 8 40 16 AM](https://user-images.githubusercontent.com/627740/156610041-59b38fba-8868-4b5f-b355-7cd1cbe329c4.png)

 ### Refactoring to use hooks ###
-- split single index.js into separate component files
+- ~~split single index.js into separate component files~~
 -- done. see [branch 01](https://github.com/bganguly/tic-tac-toe-using-functional-components/tree/01-split-indexjs-into-individual-files)
-- rewrite two class based components to be functional and use hooks
+- ~~rewrite two class based components to be functional and use hooks~~
 -- done. see [branch 02](https://github.com/bganguly/tic-tac-toe-using-functional-components/tree/02-use-functional-components-and-hooks)

 ### Other improvements - TBD ###
 - ~~Rewrite Board to use two loops to make the squares instead of hardcoding them.~~
 -- done- see [branch 03](https://github.com/bganguly/tic-tac-toe-using-functional-components/tree/03-removed-hard-coded-repitition-in-boardjs)
-- Refactor the args and params and simplify some variables
+- ~~Rewrite based on update tutorial as of 5/2/23, refactor the args and params, simplify some variables and add back the de-duplication of sqaures rendering code~~
 -- done. see [branch 04](https://github.com/bganguly/tic-tac-toe-using-functional-components/tree/04-refactored-certain-props-and-variables)
 - For the current move only, show “You are at move #…” instead of a button.
 - Add a toggle button that lets you sort the moves in either ascending or descending order.